 At one of the chapel services in seminary, Taylor heard the challenge to “do what makes your heart sing.”
 That began his journey to Graffiti to show Christ’s love meeting tangible needs.
 He has an M.Div. from Princeton Seminary and a Ph.D. from Golden Gate Baptist Seminary.
 Taylor has written a number of books, including Upside Down Freedom, Upside Down Leadership, Upside Down Devotion, Squat, Mercy Streets, and A Church Called Graffiti.
 His wife, Susan, helps with Graffiti’s fundraising and Upside-down Training.
 They have two sons, one living in NYC and one in Philadelphia.
-Taylor has been the pastor of Graffiti since 1986.
+Taylor has been the pastor of Graffiti since 1986 and is a Send Relief missionary with the North American Mission Board.

 Kareem knew as a teenager that God was calling him to serve those in need after giving out sandwiches in Tompkins Square Park through Graffiti’s FLIP Program.
 He holds a Masters in Social Work from NYU and an M.Div from the Southern Baptist Theological Seminary.
 He was a social worker for NYC Social Services, and directed MNYBA’s Church and Community Ministries before coming to work full time at Graffiti in 2001.
 Kareem’s wife, Theresa, also serves as director of Graffiti 4, “Gotta Dance, Gotta Serve.”
 They have three children.